Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Hidden fees popping up like acne on a newbie
-While Auto-Chlor keeps it clean and crystal clear You're that sketchy salesman everyone loves to fear Market leader?
-More like market bleeder
-Losing customers faster than a Twitter feeder
-While we're concentrated like your worst nightmare Leaving you diluted, weak, and gasping for air Polluting kitchens with your toxic lies
+While Auto-Chlor keeps it clean and crystal clear You're that sketchy salesman everyone loves to fear While we're concentrated like your worst nightmare Leaving you diluted, weak, and gasping for air Polluting kitchens with your toxic lies